ITensor/website/docs/book/itensor_basics.md

     return 0;
     }

-In applied mathematics, the number of indices is often called the "order" of a tensor.
+In the mathematics literature, the number of indices is often called the _order_ of a tensor.
 Therefore we also provide `order(T)` as an alias for `rank(T)`.

 <a name="elements"></a>